 Dr. Christina's patients' describe her as a warm, empathic, attuned and an optimistic therapist.

-She is inducted into The International Honor Society in Psychology, USA (Psi Chi) and a member of the American Psychological Association (APA), American Association of Marriage and Family Therapy (AAMFT), American Counseling Association (ACA), American Mental Health Counselors Association (AMHCA), International Society for Mental Health (ISMHO), Malaysian Psychological Association (PSIMA), Malaysian Mental Health Association (MMHA), World Federation for Mental Health (WFMH).
+She is inducted into The International Honor Society in Psychology, USA (Psi Chi) and a member of the American Psychological Association (APA), Association for Psychological Science (APS), American Association of Marriage and Family Therapy (AAMFT), American Counseling Association (ACA), American Mental Health Counselors Association (AMHCA), International Society for Mental Health (ISMHO), International Association of Marriage and Family Counselor (IAMFC), Malaysian Psychological Association (PSIMA), Malaysian Mental Health Association (MMHA), World Federation for Mental Health (WFMH).

 You might be considering couple's therapy for any number of difficulties in your relationship.
 These might include: